010JGL/mid_term/README.md

 ## LISTING PAGE
 -- our listing  -- add remove feature button
 ## POST ITEM PAGE
---create a posting on the site
+--create a posting on the site    *only ADMINS can create a post

 // Acess from logged out nav bar
-## MAIN PAGE -- listings
+## MAIN PAGE -- maybe show the featured only, to see the whole listing we need to be a user
 sign up page
 login page